dimasmith/monotax/README.md

 - [x] Add application configuration holding Taxer metadata and tax rates.
 - [x] Use all date filtering options from CLI.
 - [x] Generate quarterly reports in CSV format.

+## Ideas

+- Implement GUI for the application.
+- Implement interactive CLI.